charleshbaker/strength-practice/ES4FL.md

       - Hang from bar 1x30 secs
       - Door knob squat 1x30 secs
       - Thrusters 5x5x25# (EMOM)*
-    - Barbell Military Press 3x3x80#
+    - Barbell Military Press 3x3x65#**
     - Assisted Pull Ups 3x3
-    - Conventional Deadlift 3x3x150#,170#,170#
+    - Conventional Deadlift 3x3x170#
     - Suitcase carry 67# pounds
       - Left hand to from carport down driveway to the end
       - Right hand from the end of the driveway back to carport
     - Ab Wheel 1x10
     - 50:19 minute walk, 1 long hill backwards

 - *Was part of Hip PT.
-Did it as part of my warm up for ES4FL
+Did it as part of my warm up for ES4FL.
+My right shoulder was tweaked again after yesterday.
+Tried double 25# kettlebells no go, used a single #25 held in both hands.

+- **Even though my shoulder was tweaked I tried 80# which I used in the last session, but no go.
+Dropped back down to 65#.

 ## 20250710